Summer may have been hotter and drier than usual in the Berkshires, but the corn crop, helped by recent rains, has been mostly excellent, farmers say.

 His father, Winthrop Chenail, grows 15 acres of sweet corn and other vegetables on Luce Road.

-"Sweet corn does fairly well, ‘cause you plant it out multiple plantings from late
+"Sweet corn does fairly well, ‘cause you plant it out multiple plantings from late April through almost the end of June," Wallace Chenail explained.
+"That helped mitigate the weather.

 "We got enough rain here in the last three weeks that it's helped out a lot," he added.